The Personal Is Political

 Tell us a little bit about yourself, your professional experience, and your background.

 I am a first-generation college graduate and attorney.
 My family immigrated to the United States as religious refugees when I was eight years old.
-My parents wanted a better future for their children – for us to be able to go to college and have successful careers without fear of persecution because of our religious beliefs because it’s not something they were able to have as Christians under the former Soviet communist regime in the Ukraine.
+My parents wanted a better future for their children–for us to be able to go to college and have successful careers without fear of persecution because of our religious beliefs because it’s not something they were able to have as Christians under the former Soviet communist regime in Ukraine.
 For all the sacrifices my parents have made on my behalf, and as the oldest of ten children, I have always felt the responsibility that to whom much is given, much is expected.

 I now have a Bachelor’s degree in Finance and Economics from Drury University and a Juris Doctor, with a specialty in Tax Planning, from the University of Missouri School of Law.
 While in law school, I clerked for the Missouri Attorney General’s Office, where I worked on criminal appeals, and the U.S. Attorney’s Office for the Western District of Missouri, where I primarily worked on child pornography cases.
 I spent the first few years of my career working for PwC, a big four accounting firm, specializing in international tax services.
 My work at PwC consisted of consulting on mergers, acquisitions, dispositions, IPOs, and foreign holding company restructuring for Fortune 500 clients.
 Currently, I work for the National Tax Office at BKD CPAs & Advisors, where my work includes researching and writing up the firm’s position on various tax issues, monitoring tax legislation and guidance, internal training and education, and other firm-wide initiatives.